Lawless poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This demonstrates the protagonist's commitment to Rakes and his men brutally attack Forrest, slitting his throat and leaving him for dead.
 Forrest's survival of this attack deepens the myth of his invincibility, and the brothers fully commit to war against Rakes., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The brothers celebrate their success with a major liquor delivery and party at the station.
+Significantly, this crucial beat The brothers celebrate their success with a major liquor delivery and party at the station.
 Jack feels like he's finally earned respect.
 This false victory represents the high point before everything unravels., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Cricket is found murdered, castrated and tortured to death by Rakes.
 This brutal death of Jack's innocent friend represents the "whiff of death" and shatters the myth that the Bondurants can protect their own., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.